 Turning white buttercream black is incredibly hard.
 Starting off with a naturally deeper colored frosting base makes it about a million times easier.

 How do I like to naturally color my buttercream before adding in the gel food coloring?!
-Black cocoa, my friends.
+Black cocoa and dark chocolate, my friends.

 I only recently discovered black cocoa, and I’m obsessed.